CodeCoupler Webpack Optimize Bundle Size

 -

-Till version 3 the configuration must be placed in a file webpack.externals.configin the project root directory.
-The array must be exported in this file withmodule.exports = []. ↩
+webpack.externals.configin the project's root directory.
+In this file the array must be exported withmodule.exports = []. ↩